 Premise 10: A necessary being is an independent being which always exists and never came into being nor will it go out of being.

 Premise 11: The cause of our existence as free beings is either a free contingent being(s) or a free necessary being(s).

 Premise 12: Our will, unlike our other faculties such as memory, sensation, understanding, and imagination, is not limited.

 Premise 13: There is as much reality as there is in the effect, i.e., something cannot give what it does not have (the causal adequacy principle or CAP).

-Premie 14: So whatever caused our unlimited will must have, in accordance with the CAP, an unlimited will itself or the ability to give rise to an unlimited will.
+Premie 14: So whatever caused our unlimited will must have, in accordance with the CAP, an unlimited will itself and the ability to give rise to an unlimited will in us.